Transport in Rwanda: Your Complete Guide

 Tips for Tourists

-• Use Tap&Go in Kigali for quick and easy bus access.
+• Use Tap&Go in Kigali for easy bus rides.

-• Download offline maps like Google Maps or Maps.me – coverage in rural areas can be spotty.
+• Download offline maps like Google Maps or Maps.me , coverage can be patchy in remote areas.

-• Ask your hotel to arrange trusted drivers or give directions.
+• Ask your hotel to recommend trusted drivers or tour operators.

 What’s Best for You?

-• Short stay in Kigali? → Mix of motos and taxis via app.
+Short stay in Kigali? → Mix motos and taxis via app.

 You may also like